prometheus/proposals/proposals/2025-04-04_extended-range-selectors-semantics.md

 to complexity or confusion:

 - **Define a one-size-fits-all solution**: The goal is not to find a universally "better" rate function that replaces all others.
-Different use cases have inherently different trade-offs, and the proposal embraces offering multiple well-defined modes instead of forcing consensus around a single behavior.
+Instead, we aim for a balanced approach that address two distinct use cases: for improved rate calculations that adjust for range length, and direct differences between sample values.
+- **Create a large set of specialized modifiers**: While flexibility is important, we aim to keep the solution focused and manageable.
+While we add these two modifiers, we do not aim to add more modifiers in the future; we'd like to build on those two modifiers and adjust them as needed, rather than adding more modifiers.
 - **Introduce new function names that encode behavior**: Rather than proliferating new variants like xrate, yrate, arate, etc., this proposal keeps the function names unchanged and introduces boundary behavior via modifiers.
 This preserves the